Zolkin1/torc/README.md

 A full description of the capabilities and documentation of the library will be available soon.

 The code is written in C++ with real-time applications in mind.
-Ultimately, the code will be able to help users setup reduced and full order models for robots, and create, manage, and approximate constraints and costs.
+Ultimately, the code will be able to help users setup full order models for robots, and create, manage, and approximate constraints and costs.

 ## Dependencies and Supported Systems
-Dependencies (required):
+Dependencies:
 - Eigen 3

-Dependencies (optional):
 - Pinocchio 3.0
 - OSQP & OSQP++